 Wednesday Dharma Night in person only

 The evening takes place in two halves.
-In the first half, we explore one of two Buddhist meditations.
-After a short tea break, we will introduce another aspect of Buddhism with an opportunity for discussion.
+In the first half, we will introduce an aspect of Buddhism with an opportunity for discussion.
+After a short tea break, we explore one of two Buddhist meditations.

 Classes are free but your donations are greatly appreciated.
 Make an online donation here